 Wrong.
 First, grief can be loss of identity.
-Or, it can be a result of an abusive step father.
+Or, safety if one had an abusive step father.
 Actually, the loss doesn’t have to be a loved one.
-Loss of health, hair, eyesight, job, limb, expectations, hope, innocence, safety, ideals, relationships, dreams, youth, status or independence all can trigger grieving.
+Loss of health, hair, eyesight, job, limb, expectations, hope, innocence, safety, ideals, relationships, dreams, youth, status or independence all can cause grief.

 Furthermore, there are primary and secondary losses.
-Sausys says that the secodary loss can often be more difficult to overcome.
+Sausys says that the secodary losses can often be more difficult to overcome.
 It may be easier to grieve and heal from the loss of a parent or spouse.
 But, the secondary losses, i.e., divorce, home, friends, status, family, are a lot more prevailing in the individual’s life.

 “New grief triggers old grief.
 Other people’s grief triggers our own.”
 As an example, he says that current events can ramp up a grieving pattern.

 Next, there are many emotions that arise during grieving.
 “Sadness is not the only feeling.
 Guilt.
 Anger.
 Social isolation,” he explains.
 Sometimes, grief leads to the end, or beginning, of a spiritual journey.
 On a physical level, our bodies respond.
 For example, one may be hunched over to protect the heart.